X-Plane/xptools/src/README.txt

 		and the others to zero.
 	DEV
 		This turns on the dev build/debugging - define to one or zero.
-	OPENGL_MAP
-		This adds OpenGL data to the XESCore map classes.
-This is needed to build WorldEditor.
-This is controlled by a flag because we don't want to  spend memory on this data for the console version.
-Define to one or zero.
 	LIL BIG
 		These flags set the endian-ness of the executable (little or big).
 	USE_TIF, USE_JPEG